 There are three layouts for ideas fields.

-- Idea: These fields are only available to Aha! users and are populated by editing the idea within Aha!
+- Ideas: These fields are only available to Aha! users and are populated by editing the idea within Aha!
 They allow the product team to privately capture information that is available to other Aha! users only.
 This information is not visible in the ideas portal; it is only visible within Aha!

 When you add custom fields to ideas, you can set them to Required for the idea form if needed.
 This controls whether this custom field is required when submitting an idea through the ideas portal and can provide a means to ensure contributors are adding the idea information you require.
 This will have no effect when creating or editing an idea through Aha!